 Further detailed information can be found on PSNC website.
 Click here

-NHS England has published an updated letter in January 2019 detailing the recommended vaccines for the 2019/20 Flu Vaccination service.
+A letter detailing the recommended vaccines for the 2020/21 Flu Vaccination service can be downloaded here

 Community Pharmacy Flu – YouTube video